victorwamwea/30-Day-Terraform-challenge-/Day22/README.md

 ## Checklist

 - [ ] I have finished reading the "Putting It All Together" section of Chapter 10.
-- [ ] I have watched the Udemy videos on Sentinel policy and VCS workflow.
+- [ ] I have completed the required hands-on labs
 - [ ] I have combined both the application and infrastructure workflows and implemented version control.
 - [ ] I have written and published a blog post about today's task and reflected on my journey.
 - [ ] I have made a fun, celebratory social media post about today's task.
 - [ ] I have created a `day22-update-your-github-username.md` file with details on integrating workflows and implementing Sentinel policies.
 - [ ] I have created a pull request with all the required details.